mmornati/transactional-demo/README.md

 > For demo purposes the external provider is mocked using an internal API.

 ## APIs

+You can find the sample APIs call inside the [postman](postman/Demo%20Transactional.postman_collection.json) collection.

 ### /v1/mock
 This API is used to simulate the external payment.